shaheenp/mygreeneyed/families/sapindaceae/aesculus/aesculus-hippocastanum.md

   - drought tolerance:
     - juvenile trees are drought-sensitive due to minimally developed root systems
     - older trees are moderately drought tolerant, with deep tap roots that can reach low water tables
-    - resin on the “sticky buds” is thought to help increase resistance to drought
+    - resin on the "sticky buds" is thought to help increase resistance to drought
     - bark has a small proportion of lenticels containing embedded waxes, which may reduce water loss
     - in native range, seed germination may occur in the autumn coinciding with autumn rain, which may give seedlings an advantage in allowing establishment and growth before summer drought the following year
     - proteins in seed cells may help prevent dehydration over winter, and may also protect against cold stress